chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/gemini-2.0-flash-001/3eb708f53f5f1ce897c3554bb73f5de5698dd171/patches/patch1/responses/Language.java_response.txt

  * Information about a language supported by Google Translation.
 Objects of this class contain the
  * language's code and the language name.
  *
- * @deprecated This class is deprecated and will be removed in a future release.
  * @see <a href="https://cloud.google.com/translate/v2/discovering-supported-languages-with-rest">
  *     Discovering Supported Languages</a>
  * @see <a href="https://cloud.google.com/translate/docs/languages">Supported Languages</a>
  */
-@Deprecated
 public class Language implements Serializable {

   private static final long serialVersionUID = 5205240279371907020L;